South Croydon Private Childcare Nursery Moving Home Tips

-After the move, if possible, get your child’s bedroom sorted first with familiar comforts, toys etc and stick to their normal routine as much as possible as this will help your child to feel secure.
+After the move, try and get your child’s bedroom sorted first with familiar comforts (toys etc).
+Stick to their normal routine as much as possible as this will help your child to feel secure.
 Allow your child to talk about the old house and friends they have left behind, keep in contact with old friends through play dates or video calls.

 Healthy Children“s Freshly Cooked Meals

 We are proud to include well-balanced meals and nutricious snacks.
-Every one of our preschool kid“s menus have been checked and accredited by specialist children“s chefs.
+Specialist children’s chefs have checked and accredited all the kid’s menus at Preschool Nursery Abbey Wood Grange.
 Want to learn more?
 Book a tour now.

 Free Childcare with Early Years Funding

-You may be eligible for financial assistance with childcare cost through a number of initiatives in place by UK Government.
+The UK Government have initiatives in place which mean that you may be eligible for financial assistance with childcare costs.
 Details of current schemes can be found on our Early Years Funding page.
 For free advice call us on 0208 660 9040.